Accessing Advanced CUDA Features Using MEX

 All other cells (including those with more than three neighbors) die at the next step or remain empty

-An initial population of cells is created on a 2D grid with approximately 25% of the locations alive.
+Create an initial population of cells on a 2D grid with approximately 25% of the locations alive.

-To get a performance baseline, we start with the initial implementation described in Experiments in MATLAB.
-This version can run on the GPU by simply making sure the initial population is on the GPU using
+To get a performance baseline, start with the initial implementation described in Experiments in MATLAB.
+Run this implementation on the GPU by making sure the initial population is on the GPU using

-Now re-run the game and measure how long it takes for each generation.
+Re-run the game and measure how long it takes for each generation.
 In order to time the entire game using

-Average time on the GPU: 1.528ms per generation
+Average time on the GPU: 0.521ms per generation

-We have put the CUDA code that illustrates this approach into the file
+The CUDA code that illustrates this approach is shown in the supporting file

 pctdemo_life_cuda_shmem.cu.
 To access this supporting file, open this example as a live script.
 The CUDA device function in this file operates as follows:

 All threads copy the relevant part of the input grid into shared memory, including the halo.